 She has substantial advocacy experience and has represented clients in trials and applications before arbitral tribunals, the UK Civil Courts (including the Supreme Court), and the Courts of the DIFC.
 In addition, Sapna has several appointments as an arbitrator.

-She is a member of the SIAC Users' Council and a Director of the Chartered Institute of Arbitrators' Singapore branch.
-She holds a degree from Oxford University and a diploma in international commercial arbitration from Queen Mary University, in which she graduated with distinction.
+Sapna is a member of the SIAC Users' Council and the SCMA Procedure Committee, and is the Vice Chair of the Chartered Institute of Arbitrators' Singapore branch.
+She holds an undergraduate degree from Oxford University and a diploma in international commercial arbitration from Queen Mary University, in which she graduated with distinction.

 Sapna was called to the Bar of England & Wales in 1999 and admitted as an Advocate and Solicitor in Singapore in 2019.